elm-tooling/elm-vim/README.md

 ### "What about `ElmCast/elm-vim` and `Zaptic/elm-vim`?"

-`ElmCast/elm-vim` an older vim plugin people used before there existed a language server implementation.
-We're grateful it existed in the past, but [seems to be unmaintained](https://github.com/ElmCast/elm-vim/issues/189) and isn't necessary anymore.
+`ElmCast/elm-vim` is an older vim plugin people used before there existed a language server implementation.
+We're grateful it existed in the past, but the plugin [seems to be unmaintained](https://github.com/ElmCast/elm-vim/issues/189) and isn't necessary anymore.

 [`Zaptic/elm-vim`](https://github.com/Zaptic/elm-vim) is a maintained fork.
 It can be a simple alternative to the `elm-language-server` with fewer features and easier setup.